CDCgov/prime-reportstream/prime-router/docs/getting-started/Using-an-apple-silicon-mac.md

 ### Step 1 - Read the getting started instructions

-Read the [Getting Started](./getting_started.md) instructions as background information about various components needed to work in ReportStream.
-This document may have new information not found in this document.
+Read the [Getting Started](./getting-started.md) instructions as background information about various components needed to work in ReportStream.
+The [Getting Started](./getting-started.md) document may have new information not found in this document.

 ### Step 2 - Install dev tools